 - Warm air rising from chimney.
 (Free convection)

 Radiation is the transfer of heat (infra-red radiant energy) from a hot surface to a cold surface through air or vacuum.
 All surfaces including a radiator, stove, a ceiling or roof and ordinary insulation, radiate to different degrees.
 The radiant heat is invisible and has no temperature, just energy.
 When this energy strikes another surface, it is absorbed and increases the temperature of that surface.
 This concept can be understood with the following example: On a bright sunny day, radiant heat from the sun travels through a car’s window, strikes the steering wheel and is absorbed, causing it to rise in temperature.

 Radiation from the sun strikes the outer surfaces of walls and roofs and is absorbed causing the surface to heat up.
 This heat flows from the outer wall to the inner wall through conduction which is then radiated again, through the air spaces in the building, to other surfaces within the building.

 There are two terms commonly encountered while discussing radiant heat transfer:

 - Emittance (or emissivity), refers to the ability of a material’s surface to emit radiant energy.
 All materials have emissivities ranging from zero to one.
 The lower the emittance of a material, the lower the heat (infra-red radiant energy) radiated from its surface.
-Aluminium foil has a very low emittance, which explains its use in reflective insulation and radiant barriers.
+Aluminum foil has a very low emittance, which explains its use in reflective insulation and radiant barriers.

 - Reflectance (or reflectivity) refers to the fraction of incoming radiant energy that is reflected from the surface.
 Reflectivity and emissivity are related and a low emittance is indicative of a highly reflective surface.
-For example, aluminium with an emissivity of 0.03 has a reflectance of 0.97.
+For example, aluminum with an emissivity of 0.03 has a reflectance of 0.97.